"It's been 3 years...." (9-1-39)

 Polish sources here reported, meanwhile, that the Polish Army was slowly retreating from the German frontier in the face of the German onslaught, and was taking up defense positions in Upper Silesia previously arranged.

-3. A decree convoking the Chambers [of Parliament] for Saturday.
+“Third, a decree convoking the Chambers (of Parliament) for Saturday.”

 Shrine reported bombed

-Foreign Minister Bonnet received the Polish Ambassador Juliusz Łukasiewicz, the Italian Ambassador Raffaele Guariglia, the U.S. Ambassador and the British Ambassador Sir Eric Phipps, acquainting them with the government’s decisions.
+Foreign Minister Bonnet received the Polish Ambassador Jules Lukasiewicz, the Italian Ambassador Raffaele Guariglia, the U.S. ambassador and the British Ambassador Sir Eric Phipps, acquainting them with the government’s decisions.

 The general mobilization order affects all able-bodied men from 21 to 55 years.